Do “Non-Tensioned” Screens Really Cause Wrinkles?

 SCREENPRO® UST Screen Guide

-A practical guide to understanding 150-inch floor rising UST screens, screen flatness, and why “non-tensioned” does not always mean a loose or wrinkled viewing surface.
+A practical guide to floor rising UST screen flatness, T-Prism material, side tension cables, and why “non-tensioned” does not always mean a loose or wrinkled viewing surface.

 What Does “Non-Tensioned” Actually Mean?

-In traditional projection screens, “tensioned” usually refers to side cables or tab-tension systems that pull the screen fabric from both edges.
+In many projection screens, “tensioned” usually refers to side cables or tab-tension systems that pull the screen fabric from both edges.

 Common Misunderstanding